k2view-academy/K2View-Academy/articles/06_LU_tables/04_table_properties.md

    <p>Notes:</p>
    <ul>
     <li>It is recommended to set the <strong>NonUpdated</strong> value when the LU table has <a href="/articles/18_fabric_cdc/01_change_data_capture_overview.md">CDC fields</a> in order to send <a href="/articles/18_fabric_cdc/03_cdc_messages.md">CDC messages</a> only for the updated records.
 If the Delete Mode is set to All, Fabric sends delete messages for all the truncated records and inserts messages for the newly inserted records.</li>
-    <li>If the Delete Mode is NonUpdated, it is recommended to define a PK on the LU table and to set the LU table population mode to Upsert or Update as a way to delete only the old data.
+    <li>If the Delete Mode is set to NonUpdated value, it is recommended to define a PK on the LU table and to set the LU table population mode to Upsert or Update as a way to delete only the old data.
 If the LU table does not have a PK, new records are added to the LU table, and all previous records are deleted.</li>
  </ul>
 </td>
 </tr>